isomerpages/mci-pac/index.md

   personnel to apply for Press Accreditation.
 image: /images/BANNER_ApplyPAC1.JPG
 permalink: /
-notification: "PAC Online will be undergoing maintenance on 8 June 2024, 1pm to 4pm, and will not be available during this period.
-We apologise for any inconvenience caused. "
+notification: PAC Online will be undergoing maintenance on 29 June 2024, 10am to 30 Jun, 7am and will not be available during this period.
+We apologise for any inconvenience caused.
 sections:
   - hero:
       background: /images/Hero_banner_1.png